ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

     because data transfer can overwrite existing data.
   * If the source database is [encrypted](../../../../studio/database/create-new-database/encrypted#creating-encrypted-database), be sure that the target database is as well.
+    The Studio databases list view has a logo that shows which databases are encrypted.
      ![Encrypted Logo](images/encrypted-logo.png "Encrypted Logo")
 3. **Define External Replication Task in the Source Database**
     Learn more about [defining the task](../../../../studio/database/tasks/ongoing-tasks/external-replication-task#external-replication-task---definition) in the dedicated section.